YoussefAMKamal/Shutdown-Timer/Readme.md

 ## How to Use:
 Just open then follow the instructions.

-## Note:
+> [!NOTE]
-You must leave the app running for it to work.
+> You must leave the app running for it to work.
-It does not matter if you minimize it or not.
+> It does not matter if you minimize it or not.